hypernova-developer/Jenny/README.md

 ---

-## Release Notes for Jenny v5.1.9-LTS
+## Release Notes for Jenny v6.0.0-BETA

-1. **External Configuration Management:** Jenny utilizes a configuration file (`src/jenny.conf`) to resolve binary and file dependencies dynamically.
-Hardcoded absolute paths have been deprecated as of the [v5.1.4 Release](https://github.com/hypernova-developer/Jenny/releases/tag/v5.1.4-LTS).
-2. **Documentation Restructuring:** The `README.md` and `docs/INSTALLATION.md` files have been updated.
-Legacy deployment instructions from earlier Python-based iterations have been removed from the primary documentation.
-3. **Configuration Manual:** Introduced `docs/CONFIGURATION.md` to define specification and setup parameters.
+**Simplicity**: Jenny will only require a configuration file in the same directory with the main executable file.
+This change was made to improve the ease of developing another release that will be compatible with Linux operating systems.

 ---